 Bill Frisell Four

-with Jonathan Blake, Gerald Clayton, & Gregory Tardy
+with Johnathan Blake, Gerald Clayton & Gregory Tardy30 08 PM / EST

 Bill Frisell Trio with the Knoxville Symphony Orchestra